skelletondotnet/letsencrypt-DNSMadeEasy-hook/README.md

-# CloudFlare hook for letsencrypt.sh ACME client
+# dnsmadeeasy hook for letsencrypt.sh ACME client

-This a hook for the [Let's Encrypt](https://letsencrypt.org/) ACME client [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh), that enables using DNS records on [CloudFlare](https://www.cloudflare.com/) to respond to `dns-01` challenges.
-Requires Python 3 and your CloudFlare account e-mail and api key being in the environment.
+This a hook for the [Let's Encrypt](https://letsencrypt.org/) ACME client [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh), that enables using DNS records on [dnsmadeeasy](https://www.dnsmadeeasy.com/) to respond to `dns-01` challenges.
+Requires Python 3 and your dnsmadeeasy account apikey and secretkey being set in the environment.

 ## Setup